6.1: How Enzymes Work

 This chapter section has been written by Kristen Procko and Henry Jakubowski.

-Reactions in solution that are not catalyzed are slow.
+Reactions in solutions that are not catalyzed are slow.
 Consider the hydrolysis of an ester in water, illustrated in Figure \(\PageIndex{1}\).
 The ester is stabilized by resonance, and is therefore weakly electrophilic; thus, attack by weakly nucleophilic water is a slow process.
 Examining the transition state, we can see that charge development and separation occurs in the transition state for the uncatalyzed reaction, resulting in an intermediate (P) with both positive and negative charges.

 Figure \(\PageIndex{1}\): Charge development in the transition state during ester hydrolysis